kyle-playground/cpp_grid/README.md

 PPO and centralized critic are adopted for the policy, the setting is overall a multi-agent task with independent learners.

+Reward = 1 if new grid, -0.2 if revisited

 ## Observation(state) for policy:
 Local map and local coverage from all agents, and position (X, Y, 2 if self else 1):